Redocly/redocly-cli/docs/commands/push.md

 redocly push openapi/petstore.yaml --destination=petstore-api@v1 --organization=openapi-org
 ```

-In this case, `push` uploads only the definition that was passed to the command.
+In this case, `push` uploads only the API description that was passed to the command.
 The configuration file is ignored.

-To push the definition to a particular branch, specify the branch name.
+To push the API description to a particular branch, specify the branch name.

 ```bash
 redocly push openapi/petstore.yaml --destination=petstore-api@v1 --organization=openapi-org -b develop